What Is the Coordination Tax?

 Layer 2: Status Overhead (35% of coordination tax)

-This is the time spent figuring out where things stand.
-It's the standups, check-ins, status updates, and "just following up" messages that exist because nobody has visibility into what's actually happening.
+This is the time spent figuring out where things stand — the standups, check-ins, and "just following up" messages that exist because nobody has visibility into what's actually happening.

 Layer 3: Context Switching (25% of coordination tax)

 This is the cognitive cost of moving between tools, conversations, and projects.
-Every time someone alt-tabs from chat to their task board to their notes app to their calendar, they lose 15–25 minutes of productive focus.
+Every time someone switches from chat to their task board to their notes app, they lose 15–25 minutes of productive focus.

 How to Eliminate the Coordination Tax